MyceliasCoin/loan-data-kaggle/README.md

     /etc/postgresql/10/main

-The `postgresql.conf` and `pga_hba.conf` files are the most relevant for configuring a database.
+The `postgresql.conf` and `pg_hba.conf` files are the most relevant for configuring a database.

     #postgresql.conf
     #listen_addresses = 'localhost' # what IP address(es) to listen on;